-In Scotland we expect more extreme weather events, wetter winters and drier summers.
-This will increase flooding and damage to infrastructure.
-It will also affect the crops we can grow, our ecosystems and our natural plants and animals.
-Some of these changes are happening already.
+In Scotland we expect sea level rise as increased temperatures cause seawater to expand and ice sheets worldwide to melt.
+This will threaten our coastal communities with flooding.
+In addition to increasing temperatures we expect more extremes of weather.
+This will affect our infrastructure, the crops we can grow, our ecosystems and our natural plants and animals.
+Some of these changes are happening now.

 Following the agreement made on 12 December 2015 at the United Nations Climate Change Negotiations in Paris we all need to work hard to reduce our own carbon emissions.

-The Greener Scotland website has a wealth of hints and tips of how to go green in 2018, including a series of videos about tackling climate change.
+The Greener Scotland website has a wealth of hints and tips of how to go green in 2019, including the 'Stupidly Simple' series of videos about tackling climate change.